MetaBorgCube/declare-your-language/README.md

 These meta-languages are declarative in the sense that they abstract from the _how_ of language implementation and focus on the _what_ of language design.
-For example, ``what is the syntax of my language?'', instead of ``how do I implement a parser for my language?''.
+For example, 'what is the syntax of my language?', instead of 'how do I implement a parser for my language?'.
 Thus, a language designer should not be distracted by language implementation details.